rezzyyhh/ML/README.md

 User story:
-As a Product Manager, you would like to manage users’ accesses to new features via feature switches, i.e. enabling/disabling certain feature based on a user’s email and feature names).
+You would like to manage users’ accesses to new features via feature switches, i.e. enabling/disabling certain feature based on a user’s email and feature names).

 Requirements: